-The first thing I do when planning to shoot outdoor family portraits is to find out who is going to be photographed.
-How you're going to compose family portrait poses is determined by the number of people, the relative sizes of everyone and their relationships to each other.
+The first thing you should do when planning to shoot outdoor family portraits is to find out who is going to be included in the photography.
+How you're going to construct family portrait poses is determined by the number of people, the relative sizes of everyone and their relationships to each other.

 In the photo below, the fall foliage was not brilliant.
 The subtle variations in the colors of the background were quite pleasing and did not compete with the brown colored clothing.

 The pose would have been much better if the youngest girl on the right had worn a solid color instead of stripes.

 For this photograph I had the too taller cousins, who are sisters sit on posing stools in the middle.
 Then I place one cousin on each side to get a pleasing composition and good color balance.
 If you look at the shape of an imaginary line connecting their heads, it is an arch shape.

 Another thing to look at when determining how to pose family portraits is what everyone is wearing.
 Sometimes it's fitting to have some people standing and others sitting.

 Formal clothing often dictates more formal posing and casual clothing will be often be posed in a more natural relaxed manner.